Weather drone: Later development

-In 2009, the American National Research Council published the report “Observing Weather and Climate from the Ground Up: A Nationwide Network of Networks”, emphasizing the need for more adequate vertical mesoscale observation methods than radiosondes launched by weather balloons – the major system used to collect data from that atmospheric layer.
+In 2009, the American National Research Council published the report "Observing Weather and Climate from the Ground Up: A Nationwide Network of Networks", emphasizing the need for more adequate vertical mesoscale observation methods than radiosondes launched by weather balloons – the major system used to collect data from that atmospheric layer.

 Since then, research programs focusing on weather drones have been increasing.
 The Center for Autonomous Sensing and Sampling at the University of Oklahoma is the most active group in this domain.
 Its researchers have been developing the CopterSonde and created the 3D Mesonet concept, a network of stations from which weather drones are launched every hour or two to collect data from the mesoscale.

 In 2022, the US National Oceanic and Atmospheric Administration (NOAA) deployed a weather drone, the Area-I Altius-600, into a hurricane (Hurricane Ian) for the first time.
 The fixed-wing drone flew at lower heights (900 m - 1.3 km) inside the eye of the hurricane and into the eyewall to collect temperature, pressure, and moisture values.

 Commercially available weather drones are scarce, with most of the market being supplied by Swiss company Meteomatics AG, developer and manufacturer of Meteodrones since 2013.
 In 2020, British company Menapia entered the market with MetSprite.
+In 2025, new ultralight rotary-wing platforms for boundary-layer sounding appeared that support both automatic profiling flights and balloon-assisted high-altitude deployments, followed by controlled descent and in-situ measurements.